alobanov/alobanov.github.io/_bookmarks/2024-10-23-atuin-terminal.md

 ### [Atuin](https://github.com/atuinsh/atuin) <small class="superscript">Magical shell history</small>

-I use Atuin every day, and it saves me a ty in the terminal.
+I use Atuin every day, and it saves me a lot of time in the terminal.